Prize Rules - Barcelona, May 2020

 7. At its first meeting, following the pertinent analysis of information submitted for each of the proposed works and the subsequent debate, the Jury will draw up a list of a maximum of five (5) finalist works, one of which will be awarded the Prize.
 The Jury will also choose the work to be granted the Emerging Architect Prize.
 At its second meeting, the Jury will make its decisions and recommendations regarding the works to be granted the EU Mies Award.
 Both will be selected by absolute majority vote of the Jury members.

 8. The Prize may not be declared vacant.
 There will be a single, indivisible Prize and a single, indivisible Emerging Architect Prize for each edition.
 Acceptance by the authors of the Prizes entails prior acceptance of the Rules.

 10. The “Young Talent Architecture Award - YTAA” will develop alongside the Prize following its own YTAA Rules.

 11. The EU Mies Award will be awarded by the Member of the European Commission responsible for Education and Culture in a dynamic Awards Ceremony at the Mies van der Rohe Pavilion in Barcelona.

 The Prize will consist of the sum of 60.000€ and a sculpture evoking the Mies van der Rohe Pavilion.
 The Emerging Architect Winner will receive 20.000€ and the sculpture.

-The Clients of both winning works will be rewarded for their support and key role in the construction of an emblematic work with a special object.
+The Clients of the winning and finalist works will be rewarded for their support and key role in the construction of an emblematic work with a special sculpture.
 It will recognise the client’s achievements in the architecture field and its promotion.